-MORGAN LUTTIG is an enthusiastic and experienced choral director, music educator, musical director, vocalist, and pianist.
+MORGAN LUTTIG is an enthusiastic choral director, music educator, musical director, vocalist, and pianist.
 She is currently pursuing her PhD in Music Education - Choral Conducting at Florida State University, where she acts as Assistant Conductor for the Tallahassee Community Chorus.
 In addition, she is the Co-Founder and Co-Director of Her Story Virtual Summer Music Camps.
 Previously, she was Visiting Choral Director and Visiting Instructor of Music at Washington and Lee University for the 2018-2019 academic year.

 Morgan received her Master of Music Education - Choral Emphasis degree from Westminster Choir College.
 Prior to graduate school, she was the Choral Director and General Music Teacher for Preschool through 12th grade at St. Andrew's School in Savannah, Georgia.
 She has a Bachelor of Arts in Music degree from Washington and Lee University, as well as her K-12 vocal and instrumental teaching certification.